HKdigital/hkdigital-jsdevtool/install-files/nodejs-backend/README-DEVTOOL.md

-# How to use hkdigital-devtool
+# How to use hkdigital-jsdevtool

 ## Usage
 Use the script `devtool.mjs` to control you project.
 The script supports the following commands: